 The future is bright!

-The Oregon Solar Highway Program and its projects seek to further the usage and understanding of solar energy’s role in greening the nation’s grid, adding value to the existing public right of way, and supplying clean, renewable, home-grown energy to Oregonians.
-The program is also interested in helping other states develop and implement their own solar highway programs, further supporting solar energy across the nation.
+The Oregon Solar Highway Program seeks to further the use of solar energy in greening the nation's grid, adding value to the existing public right of way, and supplying clean, renewable, home-grown energy to Oregonians.
+Through support from the U.S. Department of Energy, the program is helping others discover this great opportunity, too.

 For more information, please contact: